 What is the likelihood that a Web page is considered rel- evant to a query, given the relevance assessment of the corresponding snippet?
 Using a new federated IR test collection that contains search results from over a hundred search engines on the internet, we are able to investigate such research questions from a global perspective.
 Our test collection covers the main Web search engines like Google, Yahoo!, and Bing, as well as a number of smaller search engines dedicated to multimedia, shopping, etc., and as such reflects a realistic Web environment.
 Using a large set of relevance assessments, we are able to investigate the connection between snippet quality and page relevance.
 The dataset is strongly inhomogeneous, and although the assessors' consistency is shown to be satisfying, care is required when comparing resources.
 To this end, a number of probabilistic quantities, based on snippet and page relevance, are introduced and evaluated.

 F. Karsdorp, P. van Kranenburg, T. Meder, D. Trieschnigg, and A. van den Bosch.
-In search of an appropriate abstraction level for motif annotations.
-In Computational Models of Narrative workshop (LREC 2012).
-Istanbul, Turkey, 26–27 May 2012.

 Abstract